 Composition of Board of Directors; Election and Removal of Directors avail ourselves of the "controlled company" exception under applicable national securities exchange corporate governance rules, which exempts us from certain requirements, including the requirements that we have a majority of independent directors on our Board of Directors and that we have compensation and nominating and corporate governance committees composed entirely of independent directors.
-We will, however, remain subject to the requirement that we have an audit committee composed entirely of independent members.
+We will, however, remain subject to the requirement that we have a majority of independent directors.